The Mossy Forest of Gunung Brinchang is a must-see attraction in Cameron Highlands especially if you love being in the outdoors!

 Read also: 13 Top Steamboat Restaurants In Cameron Highlands (Includes 2 Halal Restaurants)

-If you crave something more luxurious:
+And if you crave something more luxurious:

 4. Have your breakfast or high tea at Ye Olde Smokehouse